 Similarly, Spirit Barrage damage affix on your equipment is counted as a separate damage multiplier for Phantasm.
 This reason alone makes Voo's Juicer a solid item choice due to its fifth affix that grants 45-60% Spirit Barrage damage.

-Mask of Jeram and Enforcer are not increasing Spirit Barrage Phantasm damage anymore since the Season 21, launched alongside the patch 2.6.9.
+Mask of Jeram and Enforcer do not increase Spirit Barrage Phantasm damage anymore since the Season 21 launched alongside the patch 2.6.9.

 You can have 3 Phantasms at a time.

-They last for 10 seconds, ticking once every 0.5 seconds.
+They last for 5 seconds (10 seconds with Gazing Demise), ticking once every 0.5 seconds (30 frames).